SystemsApproach/tcpcc/variants.rst

 researchers have experimentally observed that there is significant buffering at the edge, presumably to absorb the expected contention for the radio link, and yet keep sufficient work "close by" for whenever capacity does open up.
-As noted by Haiqin Jiang and colleagues in their 2012 SIGCOMM paper, this large buffer is problematic for TCP congestion control because it causes the sender to overshoot the actual bandwidth available on the radio link, and in the process, introduces significant delay and jitter.
-Jim Getty's has named this phenomenon *bufferbloat*, and mobile basestations are just one example of where it happens.
+As noted by Haiqing Jiang and colleagues in their 2012 CellNet workshop paper, this large buffer is problematic for TCP congestion control because it causes the sender to overshoot the actual bandwidth available on the radio link, and in the process, introduces significant delay and jitter.
+Jim Gettys has named this phenomenon *bufferbloat*, and mobile basestations are just one example of where it happens.